tkhyn/pyconizr/README.rst

    if it does not already exist.
    Defaults to a 'sprite' directory in the current working directory.

-out-fmt, -f
-   The format to use for the CSS/SASS/LESS file.
-Must be a string equal to 'css', 'sass' or 'less'.
-   Defaults to 'css'.

 .. |copyright| unicode:: 0xA9